Barí

 -Ministeriodel Interior.
 República de Colombia - Caracterización Pueblo Motilón Barí

-Ministerio de Cultura.
+-Ministerio de Cultura.
 República de Colombia - 200 años CULTURA ES INDEPENDENCIA - Bari, hijos de sabaceba y gente de los ojos limpios

 -Página web.
 ASOCBARÍ.
 Pueblo Indígena Barí.
 Axbibumbi Shidemánumay Aibaynobi Yaphidódari.